 10. Cut out your liner when necessary

-Liners, especially those with tummy control, tend to have a shorter life than the Krinkle® polyester outer shell of your chlorine-resistant suit.
+Liners typically have a shorter lifespan than the Krinkle® polyester outer shell of your chlorine-resistant suit, particularly those with tummy control.

 So, what’s the best fabric for swimwear?